Andre Smith (tight end)

-Andre Phillip Smith (born September 26, 1988) is an American former professional football tight end in the National Football League for the Chicago Bears, Dallas Cowboys and Cleveland Browns.
-He played college football at Virginia Tech.
+Andre Phillip Smith (born September 26, 1988) is an American former professional football player who was a tight end in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys and Cleveland Browns.
+He played college football for the Virginia Tech Hokies.

-Early years
+Early life

 Smith attended Seneca Valley High School.
 He did not play organized football until his freshman season.
 He was a two-way player at tight end, defensive end and linebacker.

 As a senior, he registered 18 receptions for 278 yards, 6 touchdowns, 44 tackles and 5 sacks.
 He received All-league and second-team All-state honors.

 College career

 Smith accepted a football scholarship from Virginia Tech.
 As a sophomore, he had 10 receptions (sixth on the team) for 129 yards and one touchdown.

 As a senior, he was known as a blocking tight end, but was still able to start 12 out of 14 games, while posting 20 receptions (fourth on the team) for 195 yards and 5 touchdowns.
 He finished his college career with 25 starts out of 54 games, 39 receptions for 438 yards and 7 touchdowns.